← All posts

 Every legal marketing vendor talks about ROI.
-Almost none can actually calculate it.
-The failure is rarely a lack of effort or good intentions — it is structural.
-The data required to calculate true marketing ROI for a law firm lives in at least two systems that don't share a data model, have no automatic way to link their records, and are controlled by different vendors with no particular incentive to solve the connection between them.
-The fragmented marketing stack makes this the default state for most firms.
+Very few can calculate it cleanly.
+The failure is rarely a lack of effort or good intentions.
+It is structural.
+The data required to calculate true marketing ROI for a law firm lives in at least two systems that do not share a data model, have no automatic way to link their records, and are often controlled by different vendors.
+The fragmented marketing stack makes this the default state for many firms.

-This is the attribution problem.
-It's not mysterious or technically novel.
-It's a data pipeline problem with a known structural solution.
-The reason it persists is that the structural solution requires building something most vendors haven't built: a system where the marketing and the pipeline live in the same place, with the same data model, under the same roof.
+The attribution problem is not mysterious or technically novel.
+It is a data pipeline problem with a known solution.
+The problem persists because the real solution requires building something most vendors have not built: a system where the marketing and the pipeline live in the same place, with the same data model, under the same roof.

 Why Attribution Breaks Across System Boundaries

-The marketing platform — whether that's a Google Ads account, an agency management system, or an SEO tool — knows everything that happens before the potential client makes contact: impressions, clicks, ad costs, form completions, phone calls.
+The marketing platform, whether that is a Google Ads account, an agency management system, or an SEO tool, knows everything that happens before the potential client makes contact: impressions, clicks, ad costs, form completions, phone calls.
 This data is detailed, timestamped, and organized by campaign, ad group, keyword, and landing page.

 The problem is the seam between these two systems.
 Connecting a specific ad click to a specific retained client requires solving several distinct problems simultaneously, and solving all of them correctly at scale is genuinely hard.